Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 Repotting your money tree every two to three years is a good idea to ensure that the soil is not too acidic for your plant.

-Source: Coffee grounds benefits, Field Evaluation of Coffee Grounds Application for Crop Growth, Effect of fresh and composted spent coffee grounds.
+Source: Coffee grounds benefits, Effect of fresh and composted spent coffee grounds.